Power Supplies

 Jane Gold electroplating; 1 ampere will be required to plate approximately 333 cm2 of surface area.

-If you purchase a 15 Amp power supply separately from the Electroplating Kits, you will need to add the positive & negative connecting leads which are available on our website in the Plating Supplies section. (this does not apply to the 3.75amp, 5amp and 40amp power supplies which actually includes the leads).
-All of our complete Electroplating Kits will include the relevant power supply leads.
+If you purchase a 40 Amp power supply separately from the Electroplating Kits, you will need to add the positive & negative connecting leads which are available on our website in the Plating Supplies section. (this does not apply to the 5amp power supply which include the leads).
+However, if you purchase or upgrade the power supply when purchasing a complete Electroplating Kit, the relevant power supply leads will be included.

 5 Amp Power Supply

 This slimline 5 Amp power supply provides up to 80W of power, still plenty of grunt for many smaller Electroplating Kits.
-It is an ideal power supply for 4 or 10 litre size Electroplating baths.
+It is an ideal power supply for 4, 10 & 20 litre size Electroplating baths.
 It is also ideal for Electroforming and Gold Plating.
 It provides constant current and constant voltage options.
-This allows total control of critical ampere delivery which is not a feature of the 15 amp power supply.
+This allows total control of ampere delivery which is critical for successful electroplating.
 Simply select your power range, then adjust the controls to obtain your desired outputs.
 It has a variable output and current from 0 to 5A.

 The maximum current output is 5 ampere continuous.